jameshughes89/cs4XX-EvolutionaryComputation/site/topics/parameters/comparing.rst

 * However, the average recovery time is a summary statistic of a distribution
 * When observing the distributions, it is clear that there is more nuance

-* Additionally, there were only 50 observations fro each group
+* Additionally, there were only 50 observations from each group
 * Every individual is different and every observation is different
 * If I were to do this again, the distributions would look different
 * What are the odds that this result just happened by chance?